TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Dungeons in Badlands biomes can have a Cave Spider spawner now.

     Biomes:
+·Added Honey Lakes to very rarely spawn in any hills variant biome.
 ·Redid how Snow and Ice layer is done to fix several bugs with snow placement.
 Especially when biomes bordering each other both requires different snow layering.
 ·Adjusted biome default rates to make Nether and End slightly more common/bigger.
 ·Fixed bug where lavafalls and waterfalls underground could get blocked by Stone due to the ContainUndergroundLiquids feature I need running.